Do you want to Improve your Hair Elasticity or find out why your Hair is Stretchy?

 Plus, she loved the experience of sitting in her home office with her hair mask on, smelling the essential oils of Restore and Shine Hair Masque.
 She found the fragrance uplifting and began to look forward to her weekly hair treatment.
 She thought it would be a chore, but it turned out to be a treat.

-This was a simple solution and, by making this a part of her regular routine Mags was able to get her bounce back, and keep those curls looking fresh.
+That was a simple solution and, by making this a part of her routine, Mags was able to get her bounce back and keep those curls looking fresh.

 Real Hair Story 2: Elasticity and Bleached Hair

-Lizzie, Bleached Hair, Teacher loves fashion, red lipstick and dancing.
+Lizzie, Bleached Hair, Teacher loves fashion and dancing.